• Home

 print email share pin tweet shopping list add recipe

-Pistachio flavouring: 1 cup currants ¼ cup rum, amaretto or other liqueur or ¼ cup fruit juice 1 cup glacé pineapple, apricots or paw paw, finely chopped finely grated zest of 1 lemon 1 cup shelled unsalted pistachio nuts 1 cup fresh or frozen raspberries Ice cream base: 3 eggs 10 tbsp caster sugar, divided in half 2 tbsp boiling water 2 cups cream, chilled
+Pistachio and Berry Flavouring 1 cup currants ¼ cup rum, amaretto or other liqueur or ¼ cup fruit juice 1 cup glacé pineapple, apricots or paw paw, finely chopped finely grated zest of 1 lemon 1 cup shelled unsalted pistachio nuts 1 cup fresh or frozen raspberries Ice Cream Base 3 eggs 10 tbsp caster sugar, divided in half 2 tbsp boiling water 2 cups cream, chilled

 © Annabel Langbein Media